roc-lang/rbt/docs/adrs/006-caches.md

 # ADR 006: What's a Cache?

-Many language ecosystems have some concept of a mutable, ephemeral cache which the compiler or other tools can use to speed up future tasks.
-RBT will manage these caches for you.
+Many language ecosystems have some concept of a mutable, ephemeral cache which the compiler or other tools can use to speed up future tasks. rbt will manage these caches for you.
 The full options will look something like this:

 ```roc